Full Shares pictured above

 What is a CSA?
-Community Supported Agriculture (CSA) is a way for consumers to buy local, seasonal, non-GMO produce directly from a farmer in their community.
+Community Supported Agriculture (CSA) is a way for consumers to buy local, seasonal, non-GMO, Certified Naturally Grown produce directly from a farmer in their community.
 It is basically a farm share.
 A farmer offers a certain number of “shares” to the public in the form of a box or bag each week.

 Why should I join?

 Joining a CSA enables you to have fresh produce each week that is grown locally using safe, higher standards than organic certification practices.
+The produce is certified naturally grown which requires us to follow the National Organic Program standards, but we go above this to use low tillage soil practices and avoid organic spraying and use covers and crop rotation instead, almost always.
 It provides you with healthier, fresher produce for a much better price per pound than the local grocery store.
 The produce doesn't travel thousands of miles, therefore it is fresher and contains more nutrients.
 It supports small local businesses, boosting the local economy.

 What produce is offered in your CSA?

 We will offer over 80 types/varieties of veggies, fruits, herbs in our CSA!!
 We plan to offer carrots(several types/colors), onions, herbs, Summer squash, winter squash in many different varieties, kale, collards, kohlrabi, fennel, lettuce, beets, pac choi, turnips, Chinese cabbage, radishes, celery, rutabaga, brussels, broccoli, cabbage, cauliflower, cucumbers, tomatoes, eggplants, green beans, sweet corn, sugar snap peas, bell peppers, varieties of other peppers, and more.
 Of these types, we are growing many different colors and varieties of each.